liqotech/liqo/docs/pages/User/GettingStarted/test.md

     type: virtual-node
 ```

-It is typical nginx pod with the addition of a *node selector* tag, which tells the Kubernetes scheduler that the pod has to be started on a virtual node.
+This pod is a simple `nginx` service; the (optional) `nodeSelector` tag tells the Kubernetes scheduler that the pod has to be started on a virtual node.
-The `nodeSelector` tag is not compulsory: if missing, the Kubernetes scheduler will select the best hosting node based on the available resources, which can be either a node in the *home* cluster or the *foreign* cluster.
+In case the above tag is missing, the Kubernetes scheduler will select the best hosting node based on the available resources, which can be either a node in the *home* cluster or in the *foreign* cluster.

 Now you can check the state of your pod; the output confirms that the pod is running on a virtual node (i.e. a node whose name that starts with `vk`, i.e. *virtual kubelet*):